 Comment on how you will be prepared to care for multiple medical issues: Click here to enter text.

-If the water temperature is above 82° F, will you be prepared to deal with heat-related medical issues:
+If the water temperature is above 82° F, will you be prepared to deal with heat-related medical issues: N/A: the lake water does not rise above 82 degrees F.